2014 Cleveland Browns season: Week 15: vs. Cincinnati Bengals

 This was the second regular season meeting between the two teams.
 The Browns, having won the first meeting in Cincinnati, were looking to sweep the season series for the first time since 2002.
 However, the Bengals throttled the Browns in a 30–0 defeat, dominating from start to finish.
 The Bengals pounced on the Browns early, scoring a touchdown on their opening drive.
 They went up 20–0 in the first half and never looked back.
 Manziel was awful in his first start for the Browns, going 10/18 for 80 yards, 0 touchdowns, and 2 interceptions.
-The Browns’ 38 offensive plays were the lowest in the NFL this season.
+The Browns' 38 offensive plays were the lowest in the NFL this season.

 The Browns were shut out in a game for the first time since 2009 season and remains the most recent time they have been shut out.
-The 30-point margin of defeat was the Browns’ largest margin of defeat since 2011.
+The 30-point margin of defeat was the Browns' largest margin of defeat since 2011.
 The Browns extended their losing streak in December games, having lost 10 consecutive games, dating back to 2012.

-With the loss, the fell to 7–7.
+With the loss, the Browns fell to 7–7.
 They finished 4–4 at home.
 The Browns were mathematically eliminated from AFC North title contention.
 The Browns have now gone 22 consecutive seasons without a division title, the longest active streak in the league.

 Week 16: at Carolina Panthers

 One day before this game, the San Diego Chargers defeated the San Francisco 49ers.
 The Chargers' victory mathematically eliminated the Browns from postseason contention.

 The Browns entered this game playing for pride and looking to sweep the NFC South.
-In a low scoring first half, the Panthers jumped out to a 10-3 lead.
+In a low scoring first half, the Panthers jumped out to a 10–3 lead.
 QB Johnny Manziel got off to another slow start, going 3 for 8 with only 32 passing yards.
 The Browns gained only 2 first downs with Manziel in the first half (with one first down coming via penalty).
 With less than two minutes remaining in the first half, Manziel injured his hamstring, and was ruled out for the rest of the game.
-In the third quarter, the Browns added a field goal from newly signed K Garrett Hartley, cutting the deficit to 10-6.
-In the fourth quarter, Hoyer threw an 81-yard TD pass to TE Jordan Cameron, and the Browns led 13-10.
-However, the Panthers would score the go-ahead touchdown on their next drive and go up 17-13.
+In the third quarter, the Browns added a field goal from newly signed K Garrett Hartley, cutting the deficit to 10–6.
+In the fourth quarter, Hoyer threw an 81-yard TD pass to TE Jordan Cameron, and the Browns led 13–10.
+However, the Panthers would score the go-ahead touchdown on their next drive and go up 17–13.
 With the Browns facing a 4th and 11 at midfield, HC Mike Pettine elected to punt.
 The Browns' defense couldn't force a punt or turnover, and the Panthers ran out the clock.

 With the loss, the Browns fell to 7-8 and guaranteed a finish in fourth place in the AFC North.

-On December 26, due to injuries to both Hoyer and Manziel, Connor Shaw was announced to be the starting quarterback for the Browns’ Week 17 matchup against the Ravens.
+On December 26, due to injuries to both Hoyer and Manziel, Connor Shaw was announced to be the starting quarterback for the Browns' Week 17 matchup against the Ravens.
 On December 27, WR Josh Gordon was suspended for the season finale for a violation of team rules.